Dysmorphia

 Here are symptoms that may indicate body dysmorphia:

-Negative Perceptions Of The Body
+Negative Perceptions of the Body

 People with body dysmorphia are not satisfied with their physical appearance.
 They perceive defects that they would like to change.
 Fundamental to BDD is that a negative body image affects daily functioning.
 Negative body perceptions, associated emotions, and behaviors, therefore, hinder essential aspects of life for patients with the disorder.
 Excessive preoccupation with physical appearance causes significant distressTrusted Source or impairment in occupational, social, and other vital areas of functioning.